Buy real NZ Manuka UMF honey click here, or else please read on

 Where are all the Singapore natural honey from?

-Singapore imports over 60% of natural honey from New Zealand.
-However close to 40% are imported from Australia, China, United Kingdom, USA and the rest of the world.
+Singapore imports over 60% in USD terms of natural honey from New Zealand.
+However close to 40% in USD terms are imported from Australia, China, United Kingdom, USA and the rest of the world.
 (Data extracted from UN Comtrade).
 Note that in volume terms (kgs) of honey imports, NZ only accounts for 30% of import for Singapore.

 You will be pleased to know that Singaporean's appetite for honey from New Zealand have increased a whopping 54% YoY from 2011 to 2012.
 But one should note the the volume of imports in terms of kgs from Australia and China has also increased.